ivan-kleshnin/query_format/README.md

 ```

 Where `☆` marks the table/collection field and is used exclusively for the purpose of documentation.
 It's not the real characted suggested in the format.
-More of that later.
+More on that below.

 ## Guide